wilkovanhoek/amur-session-graph/README.md

-User Session Tree Analysis Tool used in the DFG Project AMUR (TPDL 2017)
+User Session Tree Analysis Tool used in the DFG Project AMUR
 ==============

 This tool can be used to analyse user behaviour based on a tree based represenation of the user's search session in a search system.
 There are three modes in which the tool can be used: